Kol Tikvah has an energetic youth programming environment that covers foundational Jewish content using experiential and project-based learning.

 Our teachers represent a cross section of qualified educators from many different disciplines.
 Many teach in secular and Jewish day schools, and all know Hebrew, appropriate for the grades they teach.
 In addition, we have specialists in Hebrew, music, and art, as well as inclusion specialist to assist students with differential learning needs.

-Our Education Committee, comprised of parent volunteers, assists the Director of Lifelong Learning in creating and executing the educational vision for our religious school and the continual process of assessment and evaluation to strengthen the curricula.
+Our Education & Youth Engagement Committee, comprised of parent volunteers, assists the EYE Leadership Team in creating and executing the educational vision for our program and the continual process of assessment and evaluation to strengthen the curricula.
 The committee also participates in our events and helps to raise funds for special programming.

 Our TNT (Teen Night at the Temple) Programs for Grades 7-12 includes continued learning at a deeper and more comprehensive level, such as b’nai mitzvah preparation, discussions of Jewish values, Confirmation, and Jewish Studies courses in our Dual Enrollment Program with Broward College.
-In addition, students continue to develop their relationships with their peers through our experiential youth group activities that surround the Religious School programming.
+In addition, students continue to develop their relationships with their peers through our experiential youth group activities that are incorporated into the programming.

 Flip through our curriculum below, or download it here.